Guide

 We have updated the notification components to be more accessible out of the

-now have role="status"
+box.
+ToastNotification and InlineNotification now have role="status" by

-default with additional role
+default with additional role options of log and alert.
+These components do

 not receive focus and should be used for information-only use cases.
 These